 Material Nonpublic Information Definition

-Material Nonpublic Information, also known as the insider information is the information which is important in nature but is not supposed to be disclosed to the public as the disclosure of the same have to affect on the price or decision of investors’ of the company and this information is known only to authorized personnel of the company.
+Material Nonpublic Information, also known as insider information, is the information that is important but is not supposed to be disclosed to the public as the disclosure of the same has to affect the price or decision of investors of the company, and this information is known only to authorized personnel of the company.

 Explanation

-The information which is only known to authorized persons and which is related to internal decisions of the company and is not for general public disclosure is known as material nonpublic information.
-The disclosure of information led to affect the price of shares in the stock market and which can affect adversely or favorably to the working of the company.
-If any personnel of the company disclosed the information to persons other than persons authorized by the company and that information is used for earning a profit, then that person will be penalized and can be liable for imprisonment.
-Information is considered to be material only if it has the power affect the price of shares such as information about increase or decrease of dividend, decision regarding sale or purchase of assets by company, amalgamation or merger decision, stock split, or consolidation of shares, etc.
+The information that is only known to authorized persons and related to the company's internal decisions and is not for general public disclosure is known as material nonpublic information.
+The disclosure of information led to affecting the price of shares in the stock market which can adversely or favorably affect the company's working.
+For example, suppose any company personnel disclosed the information to persons other than those authorized by the company, and that information is used to earn a profit.
+In that case, that person will be penalized and liable for imprisonment.
+Information is considered material only if it has the power to affect the price of shares, such as information about increase or decrease of dividend, decision regarding sale or purchase of assets by company, amalgamation or merger decision, stock split, or consolidation shares, etc.

 Examples of Material Nonpublic Information